3 Ways To Stop The Fear And Anxiety Of Living With Chronic Pain

 Let’s Talk About The Brain - Neuroplasticity

 You may have heard the scientific term ‘neuroplasticity’.
-How the brain can change and, does change in both positive and negative ways.
+How the brain can change, how to rewire your brain and change in both positive and negative ways.
 Effectively building connections between neurons, strengthening, but still changeable, in a good way or a bad way.

 Building Neural Connections In The Brain